 Troop Types and Tiers

 There are four troop types in Lords Mobile: Infantry, Ranged, Cavalry, and Siege.
 These troops also have 4 different tiers.
 By upgrading the facilities that train them, you can unlock the next tier of each troop type.
 Tier 2 troops are 100% stronger than Tier 1 ones.
 Tier 3 is 50% stronger than Tier 2, and Tier 4 is 50% stronger than Tier 3.
 Basically, your goal is to unlock the last Tier to get the strongest troops.
 Here is a list that shows all troop types and their tiers:

 |Cataphract (Cvl)||Reptilian Rider (Cvl)||Royal Cavalry (Cvl)||Ancient Drake Rider (Cvl)|

 Tier 2 troops require a level 9 Academy to unlock.
 Tier 3 needs a level 17 Academy.
 Lastly, you need a level 25 Academy to unlock Tier 4 troops.
 With each tier, resources required to train the troops also increase.
 To give you an idea, Tier 1 Grunts require 50 Food/Timber/Ore to train.
 A Tier 4 Heroic Fighter, on the other hand, will need 1.000 Food/Timber/Ore and 500 gold.

 As mentioned above, the whole troop system resembles a rock-paper-scissors game.
 Each troop type can “counter” another type.
-Here is a short list that shows the troop strengths:
+Here is a short list that shows the troop strengths and weaknesses:

 Best Troops for Attack